istvan-takacs/Advent_of_Code/README.md

 *Day 5:*
 This day was a lot of fun.
 I had a really good time solving it and focusing on list comprehensions.
 Even if my approach needed to be amended due to the size of the data set this was a super valuable learning experience.
 As for part 2, merging intervals did not end up being as complex as it could have been especially that, by now I understood that due to the size of the input data, it needed to be fairly optimal.

+*Day 6:*
+This day was an adventure.
+Part 1 was fairly straighforward and gave me a good opportunity to have fun wih list comprehensions.
+Now that I am familiar with zip(*list) that may not have been super necessary but it was really good practice.
+Part 2 proved to be too difficult without help so I have decided not to share my code that gave me the solution at the end as it is mostly derivative.
+It has however given me amazing perspective and invaluable insight on how to handle similar problems in the future.

 --- Credits for creating Advent of Code ---

 Puzzles, Code, & Design: Eric Wastl